-As a result, the Company is taking a number of actions to actively manage climate change within its attractions, in its real estate projects and corporately.
+A significant priority in the Company's ESG Roadmap is climate, and as a result, the Company is taking several actions to actively manage climate change within its attractions, in its real estate projects and corporately.
 The Company will continue to actively manage climate risk and take the appropriate steps to manage risks and take actions on opportunities, whether from a capital or operating perspective.
 See the "Task Force on Climate-related Financial Disclosures" section in this report for further information.